oVirt/ovirt-site/source/sdk/java-sdk.html.md

 this can be achieved in one of two ways:

-1. via default keystore lookup path
+1. Via default keystore lookup path

          mkdir ~/.ovirtsdk/
          cp server.truststore ~/.ovirtsdk/ovirtsdk-keystore.truststore

-once the ovirtsdk-keystore.truststore installed in the ~/.ovirtsdk, it will be used for host identity validation upon handshake with the destination host.
+Once the ovirtsdk-keystore.truststore installed in the ~/.ovirtsdk, it will be used for host identity validation upon handshake with the destination host.

-2. via custom truststore
+2. Via a custom truststore

-use this signature: Api(String url, String username, String password, String keyStorePath)
+Use this signature: Api(String url, String username, String password, String keyStorePath)

          Api api = new Api(url, user, password, "/path/server.truststore");